FIWARE-Ops/fiware-gitops/README.md

 In order to workaround that shortcomming, we are using "wrapper charts".
 A wrapper-chart does consist of a [Chart.yaml](https://helm.sh/docs/topics/charts/#the-chartyaml-file) with a dependency to the actual chart.
 Besides that, we have a [values.yaml](https://helm.sh/docs/chart_template_guide/values_files/) with our specific overrides.
 See the [sealed-secrets folder](./aws/sealed-secrets) as an example.

->:note: The following documentation uses the UI to deploy the applications.
-The same can be achieved via the argocd-cli.

-1. Login to ArgoCD

-   Open ```kubectl get routes -n argocd -o json | jq  -r '.items[0].spec.host'``` in the browser

-2. Click on "NEW APP"
+1. Click on "NEW APP"

    ![NEW APP](./doc/new-app.png)

-3. Fill out the form
+2. Fill out the form

    ![NEW APP - Form](./doc/new-app-form.png)
 ```